phenixphp/phenix-docs/src/guide/README.md

 If you wanted to compare it with other frameworks then think about ExpressJS.
 ## Performance

-One of the most interesting aspects when trying to get to know a new framework is performance, which is why I present a performance test made with ApacheBench version 2.3; for this test XDebug was disabled:
+One of the most interesting aspects when trying to get to know a new framework is performance, which is why I present a performance test made with Apache Bench version 2.3; for this test XDebug was disabled:

 ```
+ab -n100000 -c50 -k http://127.0.0.1:1337/

 Concurrency Level:      50
 Time taken for tests:   14.008 seconds
 Complete requests:      100000